horouuu/LarpBot/README.md

 `actionThreshold` \
 How many valid votes it takes for a vote to pass (or fail).
 A valid vote is every vote except for the target user and any bot. \
 `memberRole` \
-Role to give members that passes the gatekeeper.
+Role to give members that pass the gatekeeper.

 ## Usage
 1. Copy `.env.example`, fill it accordingly, and rename it to `.env`.